Aspects of Jesus

 oldest and most ignorant disciple, the most set in his ways and

 thinking.
-He is probably correctly portrayed as ebullient, a take
+He is probably correctly portrayed as ebullient,

 Apparently, outside of